 Abuse and neglect often affect children and the elderly.

 Child abuse and neglect refer to the actions or inactions of a child's caregiver or parent who are capable of inflicting physical, sexual, or emotional harm on the child.
-It can also be referred to as child maltreatment and is also defined within the legal framework of a country or state as constituting a criminal infringement of the rights of a child.,
+It can also be referred to as child maltreatment and also has a definition within the legal framework of a country or state as constituting a criminal infringement of the rights of a child.

 Child abuse and neglect include: